Need help?

 No. Yoga therapy is rooted in both modern western science, and a tradition that is more than 5,000 years old.
 At its core, Yoga is a universal practice designed to cultivate freedom from suffering, accessible to anyone regardless of beliefs or personal traditions.
 While there is a relationship with Yoga as Hinduism evolved in India, many Yogic practices pre-date Hinduism's origin.
 I work with clients from all backgrounds, including secular and non-religious to highly devout Catholics, and everyone in between.
 We can adjust based on your needs and interests.

-Some clients prefer to meet weekly, or every 7-10 days or so if that makes more sense for you.
+I highly recommend meeting every 7-10 days to start in order to build initial momentum.
 If you want the additional support of more frequent sessions to help with accountability, you may prefer to meet twice weekly.
 Choose whatever works best for you.

-(* I have found that most clients experience more immediate and lasting relief and progress when we meet more regularly at first vs. once every few weeks or once per month.
-Most of us have very busy lives, and more often than not, we tend to forego our self-care when schedules fill up.
+(* Most clients experience more immediate progress and lasting relief when we meet more regularly at first vs. once every few weeks or once per month.
+More often than not, we tend to forego our self-care when schedules fill up.
 Speaking from extensive personal experience: when we prioritize our health and commit to holding ourselves accountable through professional support, other aspects of our lives also tend to improve - sometimes drastically.)

 I offer both virtual and in-person options.
 There are benefits to both, and you are free to mix and match as needed.
 Choose what works best for you.